metricaez/concave_x_colors_nft/README.md

 },
 ```

+**Metric**

+Did in TheSpoonsM a first approach for traits rarity, I used tokende plus add of r g b to generate a uint8 which is ranges between 0 to 255.
+This is done in "generateSpoonTraits"
+Then in "getMaterial" I mapped those 255 to ranges that reflect probabilit, so only 0, 1 and 2 will give you Diamond, then 3 to 7 will give you Platinum and so.

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.